Kuloud/cameraview/docs/_docs/frame-processing.md

 - you can do your job synchronously in the `process()` method.
 This is **recommended**.
 - if you must hold the `Frame` instance longer, use `frame = frame.freeze()` to get a frozen instance that will not be affected.
 This is **discouraged** because it requires copying the whole array.
-  Also, starting from `v2.5.0`, this is not allowed when Camera2 is used.

 ### Process synchronously